apache/dubbo-spi-extensions/dubbo-api-docs/README.md

 ## Project structure
 * dubbo-api-docs-annotations: Document generation annotation project
 * dubbo-api-docs-core: Responsible for annotation analysis and document information acquisition interface (Dubbo API)
-* dubbo-api-docs-ui-server: Web service, responsible for displaying doc and providing testing function
-* dubbo-api-docs-ui: The front-end project will be packaged into Dubbo doc UI server project when it is published
 * dubbo-api-docs-examples: Use example
 * readmeImgs: Pictures used by README.md